einar-hjortdal/sessions/README.md

 ### JWT

-The JWT store puts all session data on the client in the form of a JWT, no session data is stored on the server.
+- All session data is stored on the client in the form of a JWT.
+- No data is stored on the server.
+- Supports multiple sessions per request.

 Install with `v install einar-hjortdal.sessions`